alex-williamson96/flatbudget/README.md

 <p>Run: <code>sudo systemctl start docker</code> and <code>sudo systemctl start postgresql</code> to start correctly
 (or whatever code starts the local version of Docker and PostgreSQL</p>

+<p>To get the SQL database running correctly within the container and to get the
+Spring Boot application to run itself.
+The schema has to be set up manually.
+This can be done by setting the SQL init in the application properties to never, and the ddl options to create.
+That will initialize the database, you can then set those properties back, so that the roles get properly filled into database.
+Otherwise permissions errors will pop up whenever you try pinging the backend.</p>